luqadio/CICD/README.md

-# CICD from desk top
+# CICD well edited from browser